Charles Rogers (murder suspect): Aftermath

 In 1975, a Houston judge declared Rogers legally dead so his estate could be probated.
 The case still remains officially unsolved and Rogers remains the only suspect.

-Houston forensic accountant Hugh Gardenier and his wife Martha have continued to investigate the case and concluded that Rogers did murder his parents and was later killed in Honduras.
+Houston forensic accountant Hugh Gardenier and his wife Martha have continued to investigate the case, concluding that Rogers murdered his parents and was later killed in Honduras.
 While they have dismissed John R. Craig and Philip A. Rogers's claim that Rogers was a CIA operative due to a lack of evidence, they admit that Rogers did have dealings with contract workers for the CIA when he worked as a seismologist.

-The Gardeniers believe that Rogers planned the murder of his parents for years because his father was abusive and both parents were "devious con artists".
-According to them, Fred worked as a bookie who regularly engaged in illegal activities such as gambling and fraud.
-They believe he continued abusing Charles into adulthood and began stealing large sums of money from him.
-The Gardeniers claim that after Rogers killed and dismembered his parents, he fled the U.S. for Mexico and was never found because he was aided by "powerful friends" he met through his ham radio hobby and while working for various oil and mining companies.
+The Gardeniers believe that Rogers planned the murder of his parents for years because his father was abusive and both parents were "devious con artists."
+According to their theory, Fred was a bookie who regularly engaged in illegal activities such as gambling and fraud.
+The Gardeniers believe he continued abusing Charles into adulthood and began stealing large sums of money from him.
+They claim that after Rogers killed and dismembered his parents, he fled the U.S. for Mexico and was never found because he was aided by "powerful friends" he met through his ham radio hobby and while working for various oil and mining companies.
 They have theorized that Rogers eventually made his way to Honduras, where he was killed over a wage dispute with miners.

 In October 2003, Redbud Publishing released The Ice Box Murders, a novel written by the Gardeniers.
 According to a review in the Houston Press: "The Ice Box Murders is written as fact-based fiction and supposition.
 There are many unnamed characters in the book: various politicians and attorneys as well as the eyewitness who said he saw Rogers in Honduras after 1965."
-Publishers Weekly also referred to the novel as "fact-based fiction".
+Publishers Weekly also referred to the novel as "fact-based fiction."

 The house in which the murders took place was located at 1815 Driscoll Street.
 After the murders, the house remained empty and unsold.
 It was torn down in 1972.
 The lot remained empty until 2000 when condominiums were built on the lot.